Noel Mason-MacFarlane: Early life and military career

 Frank Noel Mason was born on 23 October 1889, the son of a doctor.
 His father was convinced that war between Germany and Great Britain was inevitable and joined the Territorial Army to work as an army doctor.
 As a result, his father was frequently absent, and a major influence on him when growing up was a German governess hired by his father.
 Mason-MacFarlane was educated at Rugby School and, after attending the Royal Military Academy, Woolwich, was commissioned as a second lieutenant into the Royal Artillery in 1909.
-Until February 1909, his surname was Mason, but he hyphened it that month to Mason-MacFarlane out of pride in his Scottish heritage as MacFarlane was the maiden name of his Scots mother.
+Until February 1909, his surname was Mason, but he hyphenated it that month to Mason-MacFarlane out of pride in his Scottish heritage as MacFarlane was the maiden name of his Scots mother.

 Mason-MacFarlane served in the First World War on the Western Front and in Mesopotamia.
 An intense individualist, Mason-MacFarlane's experience as a young artillery officer left him a reputation as an officer who was always ready to "look out for trouble" and who had a profound distrust of the higher command.
 A non-conformist, he was known for his love of amateur theatrical acting, sports and for writing sarcastic doggerel poems mocking the high command.
 In the winter of 1915–16, he served with the relief forces involved in the bloody fighting outside of Kut as the British sought to unsuccessfully rescue the Indian 6th Division besieged by the Ottomans inside Kut.
 He was awarded the Military Cross in 1916, a bar to the award in 1918 (gazetted in September) and a second Bar in the same year, awarded while he was attached to the Artillery Headquarters of the 41st Division, the most junior Kitchener's Army division.
 The citation for the second Bar was published in a supplement to the London Gazette on 2 December 1918, and reads:

 For conspicuous gallantry and devotion to duty.
 While he was engaged on a reconnaissance another officer who was with him was severely wounded by a sniper.
 He removed him to a place of safety and also brought in a stretcher-bearer who was wounded by the same sniper.
 He then completed his reconnaissance and returned with valuable and accurate information.

 Mason-MacFarlane was also awarded the French Croix de guerre and mentioned in despatches during the First World War.